YH-Choi-001/module_lib/README.md

-If you find any problems with my code (or face any difficulties), please raise an issue or contact me at yhei.choi@gmail.com.
+If you find any problems, please raise an issue or contact me at yhei.choi@gmail.com.

 **This repository is written and maintained by YH Choi,**